 Faith’s steam flew faster than Jay could climb after her.
-She easily zipped up cliffs while he searched for shallower paths.
 Soon Jay lost sight of her, but he continued to trudge up the slopes.

-The last digestive rumbles from the Mountain’s depths forced Jay to drop flat and cling to the ground.
-He wondered if these quakes were the winged arch-Zephyr adjusting to its subterranean tomb.
+The Mountain’s last digestive quakes forced Jay to drop flat and cling to the ground.
+He wondered if these rumbles were the winged Zephyr adjusting to its subterranean tomb.

 Why did he fear falling?
 When his knees cracked, they righted themselves.
-But the sound of tendons snapping and the sight of inverted kneecaps had rattled his core.
+But the sound of snapping tendons and the sight of inverted kneecaps had rattled him.
 Even the mere thought of his great height made him feel teeth take root in his throat.

 Then the Mountain was immobile.
-The stillness allowed Jay to appreciate the sky.
+In the stillness, Jay appreciated the sky.
 Its mustard tone had melted to honey-gold as he climbed.
 The sun bore a blue halo which burned orange and red as it set, escorting twin moons below the horizon.
-Purple night blanketed the desert and the sky’s honeyed zenith turned mud-colored.
-The muddy sky sprouted stars.
+Purple night blanketed the desert and the sky’s honeyed heights turned mud-colored and sprouted stars.
 Jay thanked those lucky stars as the air cooled and he knew he would not bake to death.

 He counted his fingers.
 “One, two three, four, five,” he counted on his left hand.
 “Six, seven, eight, nine, ten,” he counted on his right.
 “I’m not dreaming.
 I’m awake right now.”

 He stood and resolved to follow Faith.
-Already he’d surpassed the steepest slopes.
-Now each footstep rose easier than the last.
+Already he’d surpassed the steepest slopes; now each footstep rose easier than the last.
 His foot cracked thin frost on the Mountain’s summit.
-Previously veiled by sky, the Mountain now wore only this snow-cap.
+Previously veiled by sky, the Mountain wore only this snow-cap.

 He jogged effortlessly now; his leaps threatened to throw him into orbit.
-Since he wasn’t dreaming he knew he’d climbed high enough to escape the planet’s gravity.
+Since he wasn’t dreaming he knew he’d escaped the planet’s gravity.
+He was high enough.
 He relaxed on the mountainside.
-He was high enough.

 Above him the muddy sky burned royal indigo.
 Stars drifted so quickly Jay saw the ebb and flow of galactic clouds.
 These cosmic eddies outlined a figure against the black background of space.
 This grand human shape crossed muscular arms over its chest.